akakran22/candidate-shortlisting-system/README.md

 Like  ->  git clone "https://github.com/akakran22/candidate-shortlisting-system.git"

 Step-2

-Libraries Used or You have to install (using pip install library_name)
+Libraries Used or You have to install (using pip install library_name) :

+-re    (pip install re)
+-PyPDF2
+-spacy
+-sumy
+-os and csv

+Step-3

+delete the given csv file

+In main.py file change the path of folder_path according to your pc

+Step-4
+Run the main.py
+It will create the csv file in which you will get the data of the candidate